eduvpn/eduvpn.org/posts/vpn-product-technology-comparison.md

 ## Conclusion

-As no VPN technology existed that offered features required by eduVPN we decided to build those features on top of an existing VPN technology.
-We believe this technology should be released as open source software, that has been audited by third parties.
-VPN technology already undergone these audits had an advantage in our evaluation.
+As no VPN products existed that offered features required by eduVPN we decided to build those features on top of an existing products.
+We believe VPN technology should be released as open source software, that has been audited by third parties.
+Products already undergone these audits had an advantage in our evaluation.
 In addition, a product that has a extensive community including support for generic devices (smartphones, laptops, desktops) is a big plus.
 Being able to operate in restricted networks, e.g. networks where there is limited or broken UDP connectivity is a must.

-One VPN technology scored best in our evaluation: OpenVPN 2.x, the community edition of OpenVPN.
+One VPN technology scored best in our evaluation: OpenVPN the community edition.
 Therefor we decided to add the required eduVPN features on top of this technology.